 - set goals and develop strategies to achieve them

 - develop learning strategies and an individual learning plan

 - access on-campus resources and support services

 - counselling services

 - subject-specific tutoring

 Still not sure if Bounce Back is the right program for you?
-Please feel free to email us at email@example.com.
+Email us at email@example.com.
 We'd love to hear from you.
-We're here to help all students with the transition to university, so send us a message and let us know how things are going!
+We're here to with the transition to university, so send us a message and let us know how you are doing!